dae-cpp/dae-cpp/README.md

 my_system.solve(x0, t, MyJacobian());
 ```

-Defining analytic Jacobian matrix can significantly speed up the computation (especially for big systems).
+Defining analytic Jacobian matrix can significantly speed up the computation for big systems (with thousands of DAEs).

+If deriving the Jacobian matrix manually is not a feasible task (e.g., due to a very complex non-linear RHS), the solver allows the user to specify only the positions of non-zero elements of the Jacobian matrix (i.e., the Jacobian matrix shape).
+All the derivatives will be calculated automatically with a very small computation time penalty (compared to the manually derived analytic Jacobian).
+For more details, see the [Jacobian shape example](https://github.com/dae-cpp/dae-cpp/blob/master/examples/jacobian_shape/jacobian_shape.cpp).

 ### (Optional) Step 6.
 Tweak the [solver options](https://dae-cpp.github.io/solver-options.html)